-Issues such as corruption and bribery of foreign public officials in international business transactions have become, in recent decades, a matter of increased attention in the international community.
+Issues such as corruption and bribery of foreign public officials in international business transactions, in recent decades, have become a matter of increased attention in the international community.

 In 1997, the Member States of the Organization for Economic Cooperation and Development (OECD), in addition to Brazil, Argentina, Bulgaria, Chile and the Slovak Republic, signed the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, which came into effect in 1999 (read here a brief history of the Convention).

 As BNDES holds contracts with governments from other countries, mainly through export financing for goods and services, since the advent of the convention, the Bank has intensified internal measures to combat corruption of foreign public officials.
 Read about some of these measures.

 Brazil ratified the convention on June 15, 2000 and promulgated it by Decree Nº 3.678 of November 30, 2000.
 The systematic and periodical follow-up in Brazil began in 2003, when it revealed that Brazilian legislation had been adjusted to meet the terms of the document.
 The monitoring result was positive as at that time Brazil had already adjusted a large part of its legislation to the convention.

 In 2002, with the advent of Act Nº.
 10,467, the Brazilian Penal Code was changed to include classification of actions performed specifically against foreign public administration in international commercial transactions.